 Deadlines & Thesis Submission

-Check the SGS Calendar for the deadlines for submission of theses to SGS for the Fall, March and Spring Convocations.
+Check the SGS Sessional Dates for the deadlines for submission of theses to SGS for the Fall, March and Spring Convocations.
 If only minor corrections in style are required, these should be speedily executed.
 If minor modifications are required, these must be completed within three months to the satisfaction of a subcommittee of examiners - or the examination will lapse.
 In either case, when corrections or modifications are complete, ensure that your supervisor has notified the SGS and the Physiology Graduate Office that the corrections have been made and that your thesis is ready to submit.

 Electronic Thesis & Dissertation Submission